-The "Start from VLAN", and "group" input fields allow the user to select the starting point in the IGMP SFM closest next IGMP SFM Information Table match.
-In addition, the two input fields will - upon a button click - assume the value of the first displayed entry, allowing for continuous refresh with the same start address.
+The "Start from VLAN", and "group" input fields allow the user to select the starting point in the IGMP SFM

 Information Table.
-Clicking the Refresh button will update the displayed table starting from that or the
+Clicking the button will update the displayed table starting from that or the closest next IGMP SFM Information Table match.
+In addition, the two input fields will - upon a